Studio-Piot/fastapi-sdk/docs/model_controller.md

 4. **Performance**: Keep hooks lightweight to avoid impacting response times
 5. **Idempotency**: Design hooks to be idempotent when possible
 6. **Documentation**: Document the purpose and behavior of hooks
+7. **Claims Handling**: Always check if claims exist before accessing them
+8. **Data Modification**: Be careful when modifying input data in before hooks
+9. **Validation**: Use before hooks for input validation when needed
+10. **Side Effects**: Use after hooks for side effects like notifications

 ## Relationships